Kitware/trame/docs/content/docs/tutorial-html.md

 # HTML

 ***trame*** leverages Vuetify as its primary UI Component Library for defining HTML graphics user interfaces (GUI).
 [Vuetify](https://vuetifyjs.com/en/introduction/why-vuetify/#what-is-vuetify3f) is a mature, efficient, and expansive framework for good-looking web applications with the same simple state management system as ***trame***. ***trame*** makes Vuetify available in your Python with minimal overhead.

 [![Vuetify WebSite](../images/module-vuetify.jpg)](https://vuetifyjs.com/en/)

-## Using Veutify
+## Using Vuetify

 We expose all Vuetify components.
 As an example, let's look at how we would make a simple text box.
 This is taken from Vuetify's excellent [examples and documentation](https://vuetifyjs.com/en/components/text-fields/), which we recommend you consult while writing frontends with ***trame***.

 ```javascript
 // Somewhere in javascript